The Isle of Four Winds: Rune War

 The Isle of Four Winds: Rune War is a video game developed and published by Arcanium Productions for the PC.

 Gameplay

-The Isle of Four Winds: Rune War combines Mahjong with a strategy element.
+The Isle of Four Winds: Rune War is a game which combines Mahjong with a strategy element.

 Reception

 Next Generation reviewed the PC version of the game, rating it three stars out of five, and stated that "For gamers who've never played Mahjong, Rune War offers an excellent tutorial and is a good introduction to the game.
 Mahjong players looking for a new challenge may enjoy the strategy aspect but will probably find the game's well-implemented multiplayer support the most intriguing feature."
 Julia Scott of Strategy Plus gave the game three out of five stars, saying that "the AI is very strong.
 Even so, the best times with games like this are only had when your opponents walk, talk, and occasionally breathe".